 |Family Resources||Victim Resources|

-The thought of going to jail is a scary and stressfull thought, not only for whoever goes to jail, but also that person’s family and friends.
-The goal of this guide is to offer advice and information that you need to make going to jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever goes to jail, but also that person’s family and friends.
+The goal of this guide is to offer advice and information that you need to make going to jail less stressful.
 If you have a specific question, just ask it in the comment section below, and any feedback or comments that might help other people in the same situation is welcome.

 Jefferson Davis Parish Jail